juliandeleonguerrero/Worldbuilding-Obsidian-Template/worldbuilding-template/Templates/Templates.md

 - category
 ---
 # Templates

-The Templates folder exists to store templates that can be used throughout this worldbuilding project.
+The Templates folder exists to store templates that can be used throughout the worldbuilding vault.
 Each template comes with basic tags already created, content headers pre-organized, and in some cases, infoboxes already created.
 Conveniently, they'll even grab the title of the note you've made, saving you on time editing!

 To use a template, simply create a note and title it appropriately, and then insert a template into that note.
-For convenience's sake, you can try setting a hotkey for inserting templates- I've found that Ctrl+Shift+i works very well.
+For convenience's sake, the default hotkey for inserting templates in this vault are **Ctrl+Shift+i**, but you can change the hotkey in the vault settings yourself, as desired.

 # Table of Contents
 %% Begin Waypoint %%
 - **Categories**